6 ERP System Examples for Small & Medium-Sized Businesses

 6 ERP System Examples Small & Medium-Sized Businesses

 The QuickBooks Enterprise Suite is Intuit’s ERP offering for small and medium businesses that are outgrowing their basic accounting and bookkeeping applications.
 QuickBooks’ Enterprise Suite is targeted at smaller businesses with one to thirty users in the manufacturing and wholesale, contracting, retail, and nonprofit sectors.

-3. Microsoft Dynamics NAV
+3. MICROSOFT DYNAMICS NAV

 Microsoft NAV is a global, multi-language, multi-currency ERP system that is deployed in the cloud with accounting, reporting, supply chain management, service, and manufacturing functionality capabilities.
 Microsoft’s offerings in this space have become very robust.
-Dynamics was rated as a “visionary’ in Gartner’s 2014 Magic Quadrant for both its completeness of vision as well as having a high ability to execute.
-However, more sophisticated financial reporting elements––encumbrance and budgeting for instance––have been identified by some experts as areas of weakness.
+Dynamics was rated as a “leader’ in Gartner’s 2017 Magic Quadrant for both its completeness of vision as well as having a high ability to execute.
+However, more sophisticated financial reporting elements—encumbrance and budgeting for instance—have been identified by some experts as areas of weakness.

 Unable to compete financially with bigger players like SAP, Oracle and Microsoft, SysPro decided to focus on doing one or two things very well, which is why 30 years on, it seems to be in no hurry to add human resources to its offerings, preferring instead to focus primarily on the financial, manufacturing and distribution requirements of its customers.

 Knocks against the company include its focus on the US market: although it offers a multi-currency software with global capabilities, the vast majority of its customers are domestic.
 Lack of stability of past releases of the software has also been an issue.
 Epicor will have to prove to the market that these issues have been addressed.

 Sage’s business management and ERP solutions are available in the cloud and on-premise, and include integrated CRM, HR and Payroll applications.
-The company was rated as a niche player in the most recent Magic Quadrant - it is focused on small to lower mid-market manufacturing, distribution, services and retail businesses; Sage’s offerings for distributors and wholesalers include inventory management, forecasting, bar codes, and EDI applications.
+The company was named as a "visionary" in the Gartner's 2018 Magic Quadrant, focused on small to lower mid-market manufacturing, distribution, services and retail businesses; Sage’s offerings for distributors and wholesalers include inventory management, forecasting, bar codes, and EDI applications.